Rich Dad Poor Dad Book Summary I What You Know About Money

 About The Book

 Robert claims money is one form of power.
 But what is more powerful is financial education.
-Money comes and goes, but if you have the education about how money works, you gain power over it and can begin building wealth.
+Money comes and goes, but if you have the education about how money works, you gain control over it and can begin building wealth.

 Here are Excerpts From Each Lesson

-Robert doesn’t claim these lessons to be answered, but guideposts that will assist you and your children to grow wealthier no matter what happens in a world of increasing change and uncertainty.
+Robert doesn’t claim these lessons to be answered but guideposts that will assist you and your children to grow wealthier no matter what happens in a world of increasing change and uncertainty.

 Lesson # 1 – The Rich Don’t Work For Money – The Rich Have Money Work For Them